Weekly Technician Productivity Report and OnDemand SSRS Report providing extensive call status and availability.

 Shop Calls - total of shop category calls

-Other Calls - total of all other category calls not set as CM and PM calls
+Other Calls - total of all other category calls not set as CM, PM or shop calls

-Based on Call Type Code seen in Lists & Codes / Call types:
+Call categories seen via Lists & Codes / Call types / Call type code:

 4. Net Calls - based on your formula selected in Net Calls filter on report (filter for email generated each week is set in VariableZ of your ID204 subscription)

-5. Gross CPD - Gross Calls per Day, formula is (Gross Work Days - Unavailable Day) / Total Calls
+5. Gross CPD - Gross Calls per Day = Total Calls / (Gross Work Days - Unavailable Days)

 **Please note, the CallBacks Generated column could change for a reporting period due to the nature of the logic.
 For example, when you run the report for last week, you might get a count of 3, but if you come back 4 weeks from now and rerun the report for the same time frame...other calls might have triggered a callback!!
 Therefore you should not use this CallBacks Generated column for any key performance indicator since it's not a 100% stable historical number, whereas 'CallBack Calls' is (Callbacks are the calls that are the callback call and that flag does not change unless you void a service call for the period)

-9. Reschedule Calls - Total of all calls for period that are considered rescheduled calls / % of Gross Calls - the quantity of these rescheduled calls as % calculation against Gross Calls.
+9. Calls from Incompletes (Reschedules) - Total of all calls for period that are considered rescheduled calls.
 These are the follow up calls, not the call that was incompleted.